 He is involved in national and international projects to increase the number of laboratories working in protein diagnostics, develop more team science, improve the availability of informatics for data sharing, provide standardized reagents and stimulate new technology development.
 Together with Dr. Michael Birt of the National Bureau for Asian Research he was a key organizer of the first international Pacific Health Summit, held in Seattle in June 2005, which brought together the best minds in science, policy, medical practice, research and public health from around the Pacific Rim.

 Hartwell was born Oct.
 30, 1939, in Los Angeles.
 In 1961 he earned a B.S. at the California Institute of Technology and in 1964 earned a Ph.D. from the Massachusetts Institute of Technology under the mentorship of Dr. Boris Magasanik.
 He engaged in postdoctoral work at the Salk Institute for Biological Studies from 1964 through 1965 with Dr. Renato Dulbecco.
 He joined the University of Washington faculty in 1968 and has been a genetics professor there since 1973.

 In 1996 he joined the faculty of Seattle's Fred Hutch and in 1997 became its president and director.

 Hartwell is the recipient of many national and international scientific awards, including the 2001 Nobel Prize in physiology or medicine.
-Other honors include the Albert Lasker Basic Medical Research Award, the Gairdner Foundation International Award and the Alfred P. Sloan Award in cancer research.
+Other honors include the Albert Lasker Basic Medical Research Award, the Gairdner Foundation International Award, the Alfred P. Sloan Award in cancer research and election to the Washington state Life Sciences Hall of Fame.
 He is a member of the National Academy of Sciences.